-This is what Open Banking aspires to enable.
-Its emergence has given rise to numerous unknowns for customers, bank owners and entrepreneurs alike.
-Want to know what it’s all about and what the advantages and disadvantages of online banking are?
+The emergence of this concept has given rise to numerous unknowns for customers, bank owners and entrepreneurs alike.
+Want to know what it’s all about and what the advantages and disadvantages of open banking are?
 Read on.

 What is Open Banking?

-“Generally speaking, it is a mechanism in which customer banking information is shared to applications or APIs.
+“Generally speaking, Open Banking is a mechanism in which customer banking information is shared to applications or APIs.
 In this way, an ecosystem is created that is conducive to generating business, solving needs, suggesting services and much more.”

 Open Banking is built upon data related to credit cards, statements, and account types and everything relating to the customer’s finances.
 Once gathered, this information is synchronized with the various emerging applications and starts an exchange process that facilitates and enhances the experience of customers.

-Of course, there are many advantages and disadvantages of online banking.
+Of course, there are many pros and cons of open banking.
 The evaluation of them is what has generated many questions for its global application.

 Advantages of Open Banking

-With Open Banking come some advantages of online banking that benefit customers and bank owners.
-Some of those include:
+There are many advantages of open banking that benefit customers and bank owners.
+Some of them include:

 - Helping customers in their operations: obtaining answers and services tailored to each person’s needs becomes easier with Open Banking.
 This is because, due to the vast array of APIs that already exist and the new ones that emerge, everything is simpler.
 All you need is access to technology.
 Time spent is reduced and operations are automated.

 - Centralization of services: with Open Banking, banks once again have full control over the various services their customers need: advice, loans, transfers, and financing.
 Thus, everything is done with greater visibility and under a single administration.

 - Increase in the financial market: with the arrival of more clients in Open Banking, the diversification of APIs and services will be greater.
 In this way, there will be numerous offers adapted to the needs of everyone.